KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-### 14.1 A Fractal Multiverse, Not an Endless Cycle — Spirals That Sing, Not Circles That Repeat
+### 14.1 The Tumbling Multiverse, Not an Endless Cycle — Spirals That Sing, Not Circles That Repeat

 While some systems speak
 of a single cosmos